larq/docs/docs/compute-engine/inference.md

 # Larq Compute Engine Inference

-To perform an inference with Larq Compute Engine (LCE), we use the [TensorFlow Lite interpreter](https://www.tensorflow.org/lite/guide/inference).
+To perform inference with Larq Compute Engine (LCE), we use the [TensorFlow Lite interpreter](https://www.tensorflow.org/lite/guide/inference).
 An LCE-compatible TensorFlow Lite interpreter drives the Larq model inference and uses LCE custom operators instead of built-in TensorFlow Lite operators for each applicable